urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 range(siteCovs_df$forest)
 range(siteCovs_df$forest_scale)
 ```
-Since we want to make a 'clean' or pretty plot, we will want to use the real range of our forest data to pick our plotting values without extrapolating our model.
+Since we want to make a 'clean' or pretty plot, we will want to use the real range of our forest data to pick our plotting values without extrapolating our prediction.
 Here, our real (unscaled) 'forest' data ranges from 0 to .49.
-For plotting purposes, we will create a new prediction dataframe from 0 to .5 and scale this clean data set in the same way we scaled our real data fed into the model.
+For plotting purposes, we will create a new prediction dataframe from 0 to .5 and scale this clean sequence of values in the same way we scaled our real data fed into the model.
 We must also add other model covariate data into our predicted dataframe, in this case, water.
 Since we are just interested in how occupancy changes across variation in forest cover, we will hold water to it's mean scaled value, or zero (remember when we scale data, the means will center on zero).

 ```R
 # recreate 'clean' data for plotting later